-One of the big differences between owning a cat or a dog is the responsibility you as an owner have when it comes to them needing to use the bathroom.
-Most cats conveniently use a litter box that you’re able to simply clean out once or twice a day, on an as-needed basis, whereas dogs require being taken for a walk so they can handle their business outside.
+One of the biggest differences between owning a cat and a dog is the responsibility that comes along with your pet needing to use the bathroom.
+Most cats conveniently use an indoor litter box that you have to clean once or twice a day, whereas dogs require being taken outside to do their business.

-Well, what if you’re a loving dog owner that has recently had to relocate to a big city for work and now live on the 27th floor of a high rise apartment building in the center of the city?
+Well, what if you’re a loving dog owner who has recently had to relocate to a city for work, and now you live on the 27th floor of a high-rise?
 Taking Fido out multiple times a day so he can relieve himself just doesn’t seem realistic, now does it?
-So what options are you left with?
+So, what options are you left with?

-Well, over the course of history, litter box training has typically been associated with cats, but fortunately, it can also be for dogs!
-Given how intelligent dogs are, they are more than capable of learning how to use a litter box similar to cats.
+Over the course of history, litter box training a dog hasn’t been as popular, and is typically reserved for cats.
+Fortunately, given how intelligent dogs are, they are more than capable of learning how to use a litter box just like their feline friends.

 What Does a Dog Litter Box Look Like?

-Dog litter box training is very similar to litter box training for cats.
-The concept is the same.
-The execution is just a little bit different.
-Cat litter boxes are pretty standard across the board.
-They consist of a small plastic box, sometimes with a roof, filled with litter.
-The litter soaks up and is able to cover up the smell of cat urine and droppings, making litter boxes much more pleasant to have in your home.
+Dog litter box training is very similar to cat litter box training; as the concept is the same, but the execution is different.
+Cat litter boxes are pretty standard across the board, consisting of a small plastic box, sometimes with a roof, filled with litter.
+The litter soaks up urine and creates a clump, and covers feces, making litter boxes much more pleasant to have in a home.

-Dog litter boxes, on the other hand, look a little different.
-Rather than having a box filled with litter, dog litter boxes are a little bit larger and typically consist of a flat area that is covered in artificial or even real grass.
-The goal is to replicate a familiar atmosphere to what they’re used to.
-You can do so by adding something like a small plastic fire hydrant to the area if your dog normally pees by a fire hydrant.
+Dog litter boxes, on the other hand, are slightly different.
+Rather than a box filled with litter, a dog litter box is larger and consists of a flat area covered in artificial grass.
+The goal is to replicate an atmosphere similar to being outdoors.

-Instead of litter clumping together in the area where the animal has relieved themselves, a dog litter box, depending on what kind you have, operates a little bit differently.
-When a dog pees, the litter box is designed to make any liquid spilled on it flow through holes strategically poked throughout the patch of grass, (whether real or synthetic) into the plastic base underneath.
-Some litter boxes will have the plastic base designed as a funnel, directing any liquid to a hole at the bottom.
-This hole at the bottom can either have a hose attached to it, or it can lead to an empty basin, which would gather any liquid that makes its way to it.
+Instead of litter clumping together in the area where the animal has relieved themselves, a dog litter box is designed to make any liquid flow through holes in the patch of grass into a plastic base underneath.
+Many litter boxes design the plastic base to act as a funnel, directing any liquid to a hole at the bottom of the box.
+This hole can either have a hose attached to it, or it can lead to an empty basin, which gathers liquid that passes through the box.

-- Give your dog plenty of water to drink
+- Give your dog a normal serving of water.

-- Place your dog in their crate for 20-30 minutes and then let them out in the area for five minutes to see if they go to the bathroom.
+- Place your dog in their crate for 20-30 minutes, and then let them out in the covered area for five minutes to see if they go to the bathroom.
 If they do, reward them with treats and time outside of the crate.
-If not, repeat the process again beginning with 20-30 minutes in the crate
+If not, repeat the process again beginning with 20-30 minutes in the crate.

-- Continue this process.
-Once your dog is consistently pottying on the pee pads, reduce the size of the area in which they’re allowed to pee
+- Once your dog is consistently pottying on the pee pads, reduce the size of the area in which they’re allowed to pee.

-- Using real grass in the litter box will make it more likely that they potty there as it reminds them of the outdoors
+- Using real grass in the litter box will make it more likely that they’ll utilize it, since it reminds dogs of the outdoors.

-You should note that this process won’t happen overnight and will take some time.
-Encouragement and rewarding your dog for pottying in the proper place is crucial, as this will reinforce the positive behavior for them and allow it to develop into a habit.
+You should note that this process won’t happen overnight.
+Encouragement and rewarding your dog for pottying in the proper place is crucial, as this will reinforce their positive behavior and allow it to develop into a habit.

 There are plenty of benefits for both dogs and their owners when it comes to dog litter box training.
-The first of which, and the most important is being able to relieve themselves whenever they need to, and not necessarily when you’re ready for them to.
-This lessens the stress of having to hold it in until they’re taken outside.
-Not being able to go to the bathroom when they need to can result in various health problems.
+First and foremost, it allows puppies to become familiar with the process of relieving themselves in the comfort of their own home.
+For a young dog, being able to relieve themselves whenever they need to and not having to wait takes any anxiety away from the process.
+Not being able to go to the bathroom when they need to can result in the development of various health problems.